-This document is designed for personnel who install, configure, and maintain the VNXe3100.
-To use this hardware publication, you should be familiar with digital storage and networking equipment.
-Within the document an overview of the architecture, features, and components of the VNXe3100 platform are presented.
-The specific aspects of the VNXe3100 platform and its major components include the front and rear LED indicators and the connectors on the DPE and the DAE.
+This document provides an overview of the architecture, features, and components of the VNXe3150 platform.
+The specific aspects of the VNXe3150 platform and its major components include the front and rear LED indicators and the connectors on the DPE and the DAE.